 - 1 treatment plant

 Following network design best practices, network segmentation was critical for both the short and long-term success of the network.
-VLAN Segmentation was based on: device type, service, geographic location, and function.
+VLAN Segmentation was based on device type, service, geographic location, and function.
 Physically, this is accomplished in large part through port assignments, which vastly improved network management abilities and performance.
 Now, the network efficiently contains specific traffic to designated domains.

 EtherWAN Employee David Kuo installing new switches at the city's recently renovated and expanded La Palma Pump facility.

 So, what does the future look like for the water department at the City of Anaheim?
 EtherWAN switches are being upgraded to accommodate core gigabit Ethernet speed and an even-faster 10 gigabit Ethernet backbone.
-Additionally, a focus on system consolidation and utilizing existing fiber bandwidth are main priorities.
+Additionally, a focus on system consolidation and utilizing existing fiber bandwidth are the main priorities.

-Products Incorporated in Design:
+Products Incorporated in the Design:

 ► EX77000 Series Used in the main network, 4 of these switches are part of the backbone of the network.
 Although these are layer 3 switches, the network is layer 2.
 This setup allows the ultra-quick recovery time of Alpha-Ring and leaves room for future segmentation.

 ► EX71000 Series These din rail devices are located throughout the network and serve as nodes to communicate with PLCs that support water movement operations and other equipment.